 – Of course, a garbage disposal is going to make noise.
 Better quality (and more expensive) units, however, tend to have better insulated grinding chambers, so there’s a marked difference in the noise level.
 Similarly, some models offer additional features, such as sound baffles (to lower the decibel level of the unit), anti-splash baffles (to keep your sink cleaner) and corrosion protection shields.

-Bonus Tip: If your home has a septic system, consider purchasing a garbage disposal with an enzyme reservoir, to help break down the food scraps.
+Bonus Tip: If your home has a septic system, consider buying a garbage disposal with an enzyme reservoir, to help break down the food scraps.

 And since it’s on your mind, did you know most homeowners insurance doesn’t cover broken garbage disposals?
 Just another reason to help protect your budget with a home warranty from American Home Shield.